Discover more from The Flying Fish

 “The Serotonin Theory of Depression: A Systematic Umbrella Review of the Evidence”, Molecular Psychiatry, here.

 For example, in random order: How come reading Nietzsche without a preset interpretation leads me to experience strong anti-nihilist vibes when compared to exact opposite vibes when reading with?
 Further.
 Are any findings today in virology akin to the “Piltdown Man” hoax of yesterday in anthropology?
 Are not the recently “photographed” landscapes of Mars located in Canada?
 Are many if not all national Parliaments nothing but paper moons over cardboard seas?
 Has there been fuckery afoot in stock market figures?
 Epidemiology?
 Government statistics?
 Voting machines?
 The Manhattan Project?
 The history of Nanjing Massacre and Unit 731?
 The so-called “modern art market”?
 Wherefore did HSBC bank pulled out of a hundred countries six years ago?
-Any fuckery afoot in geology?
-Geophysics and astrophysics?
-Sociology?
-Risk-modelling?
-Quantum mechanics?
+Any fuckery afoot in geology, geophysics, astrophysics, high energy physics, sociology, risk-modelling, qantum mechanics?
 What is really taking place inside and around the CERN’s particle colliders?
-How about that Breivik’s trial (the one of the so-called Utøya massacre) where his defense attorneys were arguing he was sane and guilty, while the prosecution was arguing he was insane and not guilty?
+How about that Breivik’s trial (the one of the so-called Utøya massacre) where his defense attorneys were arguing he was sane and guilty while the prosecution was arguing he was insane and not guilty?
+How about those so-called tax-exempt foundations?
 Moreover, is Hollywood not a subdivision of the CIA?
 For whom idiotic articles like this are written and what is the exact purpose, if any, of that writing?
-Is the so-called war in Youcrane really surely no-way-Jose not being used to cover up the inoculation genocide and not to (try to) protect Fizzer and other particular parties from a lynching?
-Are we sure?
+Many etceteras are possible.

 Lastly, has not the time come to assume, as questioned by Mr. Richard Smith, the former editor of the BMJ and co-founder of the Committee on Medical Ethics (COPE), that all “health” research is fraudulent until proven otherwise?
 “Mainstream scientists” are now admitting their fields are rife with corruption, fraud, and “zombie” data (i.e. data that is completely fake).